jacobguenther/roll_lang_server/README.md

 Roll Lang is a domain specific language for interpreting common RPG and tabletop game dice rolls and math operations.
 You can check out the [demo](https://roll.quaternion.site), [help](https://roll.quaternion.site/help), or [about](https://roll.quaternion.site/about) pages to find out more.

-This repository and its companion repositories [roll_lang_frontend](https://github.com/jacobguenther/roll_lang_frontend) and [roll_lang](https://github.com/jacobguenther/roll_lang) use [github projects](https://github.com/jacobguenther?tab=projects) to manage development.

 ## Building and Running Locally

-clone this repository
+Clone this repository

 `git clone https://github.com/jacobguenther/roll_lang_server.git`

 `cd roll_lang_server`

-get the submodules
+Get the submodules

 `git submodule init`

 `git submodule update`

-install wasm-pack
+Install wasm-pack

 `curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh`

-then run
+You will have to setup PostgreSQL on your own for now.

+Install diesel cli for managing database migrations

+`cargo install diesel-cli`

+`diesel migration run`

+Then build the project

 `bash build.sh`

+To launch the application enter

+`cargo run`

 you can find the website at `localhost:9080`

+## Developers

+This repository and its companion repositories [roll_lang_frontend](https://github.com/jacobguenther/roll_lang_frontend) and [roll_lang](https://github.com/jacobguenther/roll_lang) use [github projects](https://github.com/jacobguenther?tab=projects) to track development.

+This project uses the (git-flow)[https://nvie.com/posts/a-successful-git-branching-model/] branching model.